Raymondvonz/CodeWords/W8/readme.md

 **Attempt 1 [Play here](https://raymondvonz.github.io/CodeWords/W8/count_down/).**

-I Created a function named countdown that accepts two parameters: number and message.
+I used a function named countdown that accepts two parameters: number and message.
 Displaying the countdown from the specified number to 0.
 At the end of the countdown, the given information for each parameter will be displayed on the screen.

 ![](https://github.com/Raymondvonz/CodeWords/blob/master/W8/countdown.gif)